amaranand360/TodoappServerside/README.md

 - Updates an existing to-do item by ID for the authenticated user.

-<h3>DELETE /task/:id </h3>
+<h3> DELETE /task/:id </h3>

-<h3>Deletes a to-do item by ID for the authenticated user.</h3>
+- Deletes a to-do item by ID for the authenticated user.

-- POST /logout
+<h3> POST /logout</h3>

-Logs out the authenticated user.
+- Logs out the authenticated user.

 # 🤝 Contributing

 Contributions are always welcome!
 If you'd like to contribute to this project, please fork the repository and submit a pull request.